ruricolist/overlord/README.md

 for direct use, or `module-progn`, for use with a meta-language.
 Preferably, it would export both.

 If the syntax of your language makes it possible to determine exports statically, you should also define and export `static-exports`.
 If your language defines `static-exports`, then Overlord can statically check the validity of import forms.

+(This also has implications for phasing.
+If your language *doesn’t* provide a `static-exports` binding, then the only way Overlord can expand a request to import *all* bindings from a module is by loading that module *at compile time* to get a list of its exports.)

 ## Imports and exports